Lurk/filters/readme.md

 Library to deal with the data filter options in a generic way.
 Written in Typescript with zero dependencies.

+## Playground

+You can play with the library in the [playground](https://filters-playground.vercel.app/).

+The playground itself great usage example.
+Check out the playground [repository](https://github.com/Lurk/filters-playground) if you are looking for examples.

 ## Usage

 let`s say that we have collection of books